What is anti-social behaviour

-Anti-social behaviour is acting in a manner that caused or was likely to cause harassment, alarm or distress to one or more persons not of the same household.
+Anti-social behaviour (ASB) is acting in a manner that caused or was likely to cause harassment, alarm or distress to one or more persons not of the same household.
+Some examples are:

 - Nuisance neighbours (including noise issues)